SS Normannia (1890): Hamburg America Line

 In January 1894, Normannia was hit and badly damaged by a freak wave en route from New York to Algiers.
 The wave was reported as being "mast high".
 Several deck houses were damaged, along with part of her promenade deck, and parts of steerage area were flooded with six feet of water.
 Seven men and the second officer were badly injured.

 Later career

-In 1898, she was purchased by the Spanish Navy for use in the Spanish–American War, and renamed the Patriota.
-She was acquired in the following year by the French shipping company Compagnie Générale Transatlantique and was returned to commercial service under the name of L'Aquitaine, where she remained until she was finally scrapped in September 1906.
+In 1898, she was purchased by the Spanish Navy for use in the Spanish–American War, and renamed Patriota.
+In service, her length was increased to 521 ft.
+She was fitted with four 5.5-inch guns which were also armored with 3.5-inch thick gun shields.
+However, she did not see much service during the war.
+She was acquired in the following year by the French shipping company Compagnie Générale Transatlantique and was returned to commercial service under the name of L'Aquitaine, where she remained until she was scrapped in September 1906.